 Chip orders from nine months ago are just starting to arrive, while other products with greater demands, such as ones made from plastics, are still set back.
 Think of it this way: a lot of laptops are made from plastic, and every laptop has a semiconductor in it.
 But not every kitchen utensil has a semiconductor, even if a lot of those are made of plastic.
 You get the semiconductors sooner (though I wouldn’t call nine months “soon”) since you use less of them.

 With Covid forcing factories to close, supply chains across the country are being set back.
 From farm equipment to kitchen appliances, supply isn’t able to keep up with demand.
 This is incredibly unsettling considering demand now is lower than at the start of the pandemic.
 Especially when it comes to cars.

 New vehicle sales dipped in April of 2020 due to the pandemic but rose rather quickly up until April of this year.
 However, ever since then, new car purchases have been going down.
 In August, new vehicle sales were down 18%.
 According to Oxford Economics researcher Mahir Rasheed, that’s “the lowest since late 2011 during the recovery from the Global Financial Crisis.”

 Perhaps automakers are lucky people are buying fewer cars, as that means they don’t have to make as many to meet higher demand.
-But the flip side of the coin is that, because they’re selling fewer vehicles, they have to make money somehow.
+But on the flip side, because they’re selling fewer vehicles, they have to make money somehow.
 The only way to do that is by charging a lot of money for each individual car, which is made easy to do through financing programs and so forth.